 1. The flower or herb will be heavy and dense, like a rock.
 Remember, good marijuana is never heavy.

 2. PGR weed always have pistils in them.
 Have you noticed that there is red or brown hair in them?
 Now, most natural marijuana buds have pistils, but if there’s PGR in them, the number of pistils will be excessive, which is different from trichomes.

 3. In the PGR weed vs natural weed debate, another important point is dryness.
 Good quality buds will never have any wetness associated with them.

 4. Whenever there are no crystals on the leaf your grower sold you, immediately go back and charge because your grower probably did just fool you.

 5. Another way you can spot PGR weed is by its toxic, chemical taste.
 Good weed will always taste good, and anything of lousy quality won’t.
 Moreover, when you break the plant into pieces before crushing it, you will notice there is hardly any smell.

 6. Since the THC content is pretty low in PGR weed, it will most definitely reduce your energy levels, causing a drop in motivation and a rise in those painful headaches.

 The orange hair on weed is known as Pistils.
-These can also be red or brown in colors.
+These can also be red or brown in color.

 No. Plant growth regulars are bad for the environment.
 And even for people who consume them, the effects on their health are adverse.
 The only people they do benefit are growers who use these to make the plant look bigger and exploit consumers with higher rates.

 After finding out the health hazards associated with PGR weed, there is no point in asking if PGR weed is bad for you.
 Because the truth is it is bad for you.
-And not just bad, it can leave adverse impacts upon your health.
+And not just bad; it can leave adverse impacts on your health.
 So the best thing you can do is spot the PGR in your weed and quit today.